javad2nd/MadelineProto-Base/README.md

 # MadelineProto + Async Mysql
-This is an basic sample of MadelineProto with async MySQL Database.
+This is MadelineProto with async MySQL Database example! :D

 ### Requirements:
 php >= 8.0